ghonk/catlearn.suppls/README.md

 library(catlearn.suppls)
 ```

-Then load some data from 'get\_test\_inputs' and assign variables for the properties of the data.
+Then load some data from `get_test_inputs` and assign variables for the properties of the data.
 The package includes some classic category structures and we'll use a 4D family resemblance + unidimensional rule category structure for this demo.

 ``` r
 # get some sample data